rajeshvkothari/oom/Internal/NEW_GIN_README.md

       Note2 : In argo workflow, there are two ways for executing argo templates.

-	  Note3 : In case, if we does not create Bonap server then keep the ricServerIP, nonrtricServerIP value as it is.
+	  Note3 : If ORAN servers have not been created, then keep ricServerIP and nonrtricServerIP values as is.

         - containerSet: A containerSet template is similar to a normal container or script template but allows you to specify multiple containers to run within a single pod.